pbek/e2e-tests/README.md

 npm run cypress:run
 ```

-If you are running the tests in the cli you will get videos of the runs in `cypress/videos`.
+If you are running the tests in the cli, you will get videos of the runs in `cypress/videos`.

 ## Add new tests

-You can create new `*.spec.js` files in sub-folders (project name) of `cypress/integration`.
+You can create new `*.spec.js` files in subfolders (project name) of `cypress/integration`.

 ## Hints

-In Google Chrome / Chromium you can right click on an element in the dev tools and do a `Copy JS path` (Firefox can't do that).
+In Google Chrome / Chromium you can right-click on an element in the dev tools and do a `Copy JS path` (Firefox can't do that).

 ## NixOS